 The Glenleighden School is Australia’s leading specialist speech and language school helping children from Prep (Foundation) to Year 12.
 The school was established in 1979 and provides comprehensive, intensive multi-disciplinary programs which are highly individualised, addressing the full scope of the students’ developmental and learning needs.

-In 1994, the CHI.L.D.
-Association received commonwealth assistance through the Non-Schools Organisation to provide support to students in schools across Queensland.
-From tiny beginnings, the Outreach Program has grown to having a base in Brisbane and in Townsville.
+In 1994, SALDA partnered with the Department of Education and Training (Non-Schools Organisation) to provide support to students in schools across Queensland.
+From tiny beginnings, the School Support Service has grown to having a base in Brisbane and in Townsville.
 The program has relaunched as the School Support Service in 2016 to reflect the increase in services available, both funded and fee for service.
-The School Support Service and professional development program continues to support students with a language disorder across Queensland to enhance their participation, inclusion and educational outcomes.

 Additionally our organisation undertakes research to deliver quality, evidence based services.
 We advocate on behalf of children and families affected by Language disorder and offer professional development for educators and health professionals.